scubaduber/Kandidatarbete/README.md

 This project focuses on generating synthetic crash data and transforming it into FHIR-compatible resources for interoperability.

 ## Features
-- Synthetic dataset generation using Gaussian Copula
+- Synthetic dataset generation using Gaussian Copula, CTGANSynthesizer, CTGAN, TVAE
 - Data cleaning and preprocessing
 - FHIR Bundle transformation (Patient, Encounter, Observation)
 - Integration-ready for Virtuality pipeline